29457A-SNowflakes/29457A-High-Stakes-Notebook/entries/post-cov/initial-plan/post-cov-cad.typ

     === Notes on CAD
     - The shortened drivetrain is not particularly evident, but the frame has been shortened by 3 holes (1.5'') and the funnels have been moved back one hole (0.5'').
     - More evidently, the motor that would be at the back is moved onto a stack with the middle motor; this allows us to 'envelop' the corner post of the ladder, potentially facilitating our future ladder climb plans.
+    \
   ])
+])
+\
+\
+= Designining Complex Moving Mechanisms
+== Motor Distribution
+With this design there are several complex design strategies we can employ.\
+For example, there are a few ways to organise the distrubution of the remaining 22W of motor power; we could, for example, allow 1x 11W motor for our intake mechanism, similar to V2; therefore allowing 1x 11W for the direct high stake mechanism.\
+If we wanted to dedicate more power to the more complex chain bar required for direct mech, we could use only 5.5W for the intake/hooks, and therefore use the remaining 16.5W for the chain bar.
+=== Motor Sharing
+We have decided that both the intake/hooks and the chain bar neeed more than 11W; this is normally unobtainable using normal motor distrubution, however we wish to emply the method of *motor sharing*.
+#admonition(type: "example", [
+  *What Is Motor Sharing*
+  - Motor sharing is the technique of using the same motors over the different mechanisms.
+  - Obviously, we dont wan't the intake and chain bar lift running at the same time, so we can employ a *ratchet* mechanism.
+    - Rachet mechanisms allow for a system to be mechanically disconnected while the motors run one way, then engage when the motors are reversed
+    - In this case, we can allow the intake to run at all times, but when it is reversed; the ratchet engages and the chain bar lifts.
+  #align(center, grid(columns: (40%, 40%), [
+    #figure(image("imgs/cad/ratchet example.jpeg", height: 200pt))
+  ], [
+    #align(horizon, [
+      _An example of a ratchet mechanism (left) @RatchetEx.\ Here, the metal gear spins no matter what -- in one direction, the screw freely skips over the gear (therefore the green sprocket remains stationary#footnote([The gear has a round insert and is therefore unaffected by shaft spinning.])).
+In the other direction, the screw catches, and rotational torque is transferred to the large gear_
+    ])
+  ]))

 ])